martinaobrien/Problem_Sets/README.md

 Additional functions must be executed such as ''.join and the use of list brackets [].

 Problem Set 7:
+This problem used try and except to control the flow of user input and catch any errors to ensure a positive integer input This problem alsoas incorporated floating point numbers float (num)

 Problem Set 8:
 The problem imports the module datetime and using specific striftime coding, the program outputs today's date and time in a specific format.
+The use of strftime method returns a string of date and time using the datetime object The use of .get enables an output if the other statements are false rather that outputting an error message